 Almost every state prohibits employers from firing or disciplining employees for serving on a jury or missing work for jury duty.
 After all, the jury system wouldn't work if no employees were available to serve on a jury.
 This is a situation in which the law recognizes that our obligations as citizens must occasionally trump our obligations as employees.

-The general rule, which applies in most states, is that employees must be allowed to take time off work for jury duty or jury service.
+The general rule is that employees must be allowed to take time off work for jury duty or jury service.
 Employees may not be disciplined, fired, demoted, or otherwise treated negatively because they have taken jury leave.
 A few states go further and make it illegal for employers to discourage or intimidate an employee from serving on a jury, a practice that's all too common.

 Alabama: Full-time employees are entitled to their usual pay.